auroramod/docs/docs/about.md

 # 👋 Welcome

-Welcome to the **H1-Mod Official Documention**
+Welcome to the new **H1-Mod official documentation!**

 ![](/img/splash.png)

-[H1-Mod 1.15](https://h1.gg) is a Modded Client for Call of Duty: Modern Warfare Remastered.
+[H1-Mod](https://h1.gg) is a modded client for Call of Duty: Modern Warfare Remastered.
 This client aims to provide a better-than-vanilla experience, with many quality-of-life features which are designed with gameplay enhancements in mind.
+The original game on Steam did not have a huge player base and is considered a forgotten Call of Duty.
+Also, the original game has so many game-breaking features that it is hard to play the original experience without facing a issue every so often.

-Such features include, but are not limited to: unlocked field of view adjustment, HUD safe area adjustment, detailed sensitivity adjustment, multiple fullbright modes, disabling of shader caching, unlockall, DLC weapon unlocks, an auto-updater and a dedicated server browser.
+With H1-Mod, new features include, but are not limited to: unlocked field of view adjustment, HUD safe area adjustment, detailed sensitivity adjustment, multiple fullbright modes, disabling of broken shader caching, unlocking all cosmetics, stat changing, uncapped max FPS, and a dedicated server browser.